 We also got a pretty cool feature at Pipedream Comics here.

 I'm Jack Foster, the creator of GUN.
-I'm an LA writer & artist currently living in Mexico.
+I'm a Los Angeles based writer & artist.